gpuckett9/Portfolio/Final_Project_GP_PartIII.md

 **The Process**

-Please visit [Part I: Project Outline, Medium, & Initial Sketches](Final_Project_GracePuckett.md) to view the project's initial story outline, structure, sources and plan for use of data, approaches for method and medium, and access to the data.
+Please visit [Part I: Project Outline, Medium, & Initial Sketches](Final_Project_GracePuckett.md) to view the project's initial story outline, structure, sources and plan for use of data, approaches for method and medium, initial sketches, and access to the data.

-Please visit [Part II: User Research & Wireframing](Final_Project_GP_PartII.md) to view the project's user research, digital wireframing, and sketches *(linked from Part I)*.
+Please visit [Part II: User Research & Wireframing](Final_Project_GP_PartII.md) to view the project's user research and digital wireframing.

 **The Final Data Story**